odysseyhack/mvp-workshop/README.md

 ## Key Elements

 ### Problem Analysis
+_Verification and certification of small-scale green energy producers_

 * There is no way for small-scale green energy producers to validate the energy they produce
   * There are no enough incentives for them to register
-> Only 30% of households with PV devices in Netherlands are actually registered
+  * Only 30% of households with PV devices in Netherlands are actually registered
 * There is no way to prove that the energy going to the grid is green, thus resulting with "green-washing" - grey energy trading on the green energy market

 ### Solution